 Uploading a Custom SSL Certificate

-If you would prefer to not use the CDN URL we provide or would like to implement a Full Site integration, the StackPath CDN provides the option to use a custom delivery domain.
+If you would prefer to not use the Edge Address we provide or would like to implement a Full Site integration, the StackPath CDN provides the option to use a custom delivery domain.
 A "Full Site" configuration involves changing your primary delivery domain (usually the 'www' subdomain) entry in the DNS instead of a separate subdomain (like 'cdn').
 Otherwise, the steps are identical and should only be used if your certificate covers all of the custom subdomains you would like to use.
 StackPath provides a guide to upload a Custom SSL Certificate, here.

 Requesting the Free StackPath SSL Certificate